-LATE FEE: Children must be picked up by 6:00 pm.
+Children must be picked up by 6:00 pm.
 If not, you will be charged a late fee of \$1 per minute for pickup past 6:05 pm.
+These fees will be automatically applied to your Parent Portal account.
 Continuous late pick-ups may result in termination of care.